dani0cord/catkin_ws_user/line_detection_wiki.md

 PUBLISH_IMAGES - publish the image to a topic visible with rviz

-SAVE_FRAME_IMAGES - save the current image as a .jpeg for easier frame-by-frame analysis
+SAVE_FRAME_IMAGES - save the current image as a .jpeg for easier frame-by-frame analysis, the images are storred at $HOME_DIR/.ros/

 These \#define's must be commented when code shall be compiled on the car as they display images and show them on a screen.